Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Theoretical Comparison Between LOO and Shapley Value

-{To justify that the data values produced by a valuation technique can reflect the data usefulness in practice, existing valuation techniques are often examined in terms of their performance to work as a pre-processing step to filter out low-quality data, such as mislabeled or noisy data, in a given dataset.} Then, one may train a model based only on the remaining ``good'' data instances or their combination with additional data.
-Note that both the LOO and the Shapley value only measure the worth of a data point relative to other points in the given dataset.
-Since it is still uncertain what data will be used in tandem with the point being valued after data valuation is performed, we hope that the value measures of a point are indicative of the expected performance boost when combining the point with a random set of data points.
+Both the LOO-based method and the Shapley-based method only measure the importance of a data point relative to other points in the given dataset.
+Since it is still uncertain what data will be used in tandem with the point being valued after its importance is measured, \textit{in the first performance metric}, we hope that the data importance measures of a point are indicative of the expected performance boost when combining the point with a random set of data points.

-In particular, we consider two points that have different values under a given value measure and study whether the expected model performance improvements due to the addition of these two points will have the same order as the estimated values.
-With the same order, we can confidently select the higher-value point in favor of another when performing ML tasks.
+In particular, we consider two points that have different scores under a given data importance measure and study whether the expected model performance improvements due to the addition of these two points will have the same order as the importance scores.
+With the same order, we can confidently select the higher-importance point in favor of another when performing ML tasks.
 We formalize this desirable property in the following definition.